kubra-kzlk/kubra-kzlk/README.md

 - 👩‍🎓 Passionate about turning ideas into code and learning something new every day.
 - 🌍 Based in Antwerp, where I’m diving into web development, software engineering, and all things tech.
 - 🔧 I’m currently learning React, c#, Typescript, Express
-- 👯 I’m currently looking for internships (front-end)
+- 👯 I'm currently seeking front-end development internships to apply and grow my skills in web development.
 - 📫 How to reach me: kubra.kizilkilic@student.ap.be
 <!--- 🚀 Always open to collaborating on innovative projects.
 Let’s connect and create something awesome together!--
 <!--<table style="border: none;">